Be a part of our mission.

-- Maintains awareness and supervision of children’s needs and ensure their physical health and safety, at all times.
+- Maintain awareness and supervision of the needs of the entire classroom and ensure the health and physical safety of children, at all times, whether indoors and outside.

 Lesson Planning and Classroom Management

-- Collaborates with the Lead Teacher to develop lesson plans with goals, objectives, activities and outcomes for children that integrate health, nutrition, mental health, disabilities and parent involvement.
+- Collaborate with classroom team members to develop lesson plans with goals, objectives, activities and outcomes for children that integrate health, nutrition, mental health, disabilities and parent involvement.

-- Establishes and maintains an attractive, clean, safe and engaging classroom environment which includes positive guidance techniques and that encourages children's independence and self-selection of activities.
+- Assist classroom team to maintain an attractive, clean, safe and engaging classroom environment which includes positive guidance techniques and that encourages support children's independence and self-selection of activities.

-- Assists with classroom management, arrangement, organization, and labeling materials.
+- Assist with classroom management, arrangement, organization, and labeling materials.

-- Assists with completion of classroom inventory quarterly; and the selection of materials and equipment to support instruction and children’s learning using environmental assessments to guide decisions.
+- Assist with completion of classroom inventory quarterly and the selection of materials and equipment to support instruction and children’s learning.

 Supports the YMCA’s commitment to child abuse prevention by: